 There are legitimate companies that charge for helping you obtain free or lower cost medications.
 These companies fill out and submit applications, track your prescriptions and provide other valuable services.
 You will find some of these listed below.
 However, you do not need to pay for information about these companies or other prescription assistance programs.
 This information is free from many good sources including your doctor, CareNet and many websites.

 - Companies charging money to find out if you can get free medications.

 - Companies charging money with a promise they will find you free medications.

 If you have any questions about a website or company, ask your healthcare provider.

 In addition to The Pharmacy Counter and Toledo Family Pharmacy, Toledo-Lucas County CareNet also endorses the following programs, which may provide relief to the high cost of prescription medications.

 Prescription drug prices are not regulated.
 The cost of a prescription may differ by more than $100 between pharmacies across the street from each other.
 To compare prices and for more information, please visit www.goodrx.com or download the app: www.goodrx.com/mobile

 Many discount stores (Kmart, Walmart, Sam’s Club, Target, Meijer, Giant Eagle, Kroger, etc.) offer reduced pricing on generic medications.
 Some provide free prescriptions for specific antibiotics.
 Contact these pharmacies for specific information on your prescription.

 Additional resources for generic medications include:

-Both of these companies offer generic prescription services starting at $20 for a 90 day supply.
-Contact them for specific pricing information for your prescription needs.
+Both of these companies offer generic prescription services starting at $20 for a 90-day supply.
+Contact them for specific prescription pricing information.